Jeremy-Neville/Weka-LGBM/README.md

      4058 8775 |    b = anomaly

-# BONUS: returning the parameters you gave to your model
+# BONUS #1: returning the parameters you gave to your model

 What we have established right now is the backbone of ensuring this model can be trained.
 However, to ensure users don't have to worry that the model their training is being trained with the correct parameters it is important to return such information.
 Currently, within both the updated prototypes as we will name them, they only state either LGBM or CatBoost is running.
 This is something we will need to change